pavel-grigorev/spring-icomponent/README.md

 # spring-icomponent

 This library adds support for the `@Component` annotation on interfaces.
-It creates a dynamic proxy implementation of an interface decorated with `@Component` (by default) or any other annotation that one would choose.
+It creates a dynamic proxy implementation of an interface decorated with `@Component` (by default) or any other annotation that you would choose.
 The proxy object delegates method invocations to the user-defined method handlers.
-The library provides a couple of options to map method invocations to actual method handlers.
-A method handler is supplied with all metadata of the method being called, which makes the method declaration itself be an extra parameter for the handler logic.
+All the information about the method being called is available to a handler and can be used to adjust its logic.

 Here is an example of what can be built using this tool: